Milo1885/Tease-AI/README.md

 # Changelog - Patch 54.7.0

 * Added Features:
+    * Can now set a directory for Random Dommes in General Settings.
+This should point to location containing folders named after individual models, and each of those folders should contain folders with imagesets of that model.
+Tease AI will then chose a folder at random for the pictures, and the name of the model's folder for the domme's name. (dariobrun)
+	* Added checkbox in General Settings to begin any new session with a Random Domme.
+	* Domme Personality settings now include a checkbox for CFNM (Clothed Female Nude Male).
+This is meant to allow taunts where the domme points out that the user will never see her naked, eg. This should be checked when using models with non-nude picture sets for the domme.
+	* Added "Continue Current Script After Giving Up" option in Domme Settings.
+When you "give up" in Tease AI, the program normally moves on to a random Link script.
+When this option is checked, the script you're on will continue to play out instead. (dariobrun)
+	* If options are set to use and/or capitalize the Domm'es honorific and the user fails to do so enough times, the domme will administer a CBT punishment (dariobrun)
+	  Requires the following System Vocabulary files:
+	  #SYS_HonorificPunish - The domme admonishes you for not addressing her correctly (immediately precedes the punishment)
+	  #SYS_CapitalizeHonorific - The domme points out that she was not addressed correctly (immediately after failing to capitalize the honorific)

+* Added Commands:
-    * @CountVar[] Command.
-Allows you to connect a timer to a specified Variable that will change its value by 1 every second.
+	* @CountVar[] - Allows you to connect a timer to a specified Variable that will change its value by 1 every second.
 	  Usage:
 	  @CountVar[VarName] - Begins a timer that adds 1 to VarName every second
       @CountVar[VarName, down] - Begins a timer that subtracts 1 from VarName every second
       @CountVar[VarName, stop] - Stops any timer associated with VarName (up or down)

+	* @SetDomme() - Changes the active domme (name and slideshow) to the specified option. (dariobrun)
+      Usage:
+      @SetDomme(1) - Changes the domme to Contact 1 (Can also use @SetDomme(Contact1), @SetDomme(Glitter 1), etc. All that matters is the number)
+      @SetDomme(2) - Changes the domme to Contact 2
+      @SetDomme(3) - Changes the domme to Contact 3
+      @SetDomme(Domme) - Changes back to the original domme specified in Domme Images Directory
+      @SetDomme(Random) - Changes to a Random Domme as specified in the Random Domme Images Directory

+	  If @SetDomme() does not contain a valid value, the original domme will be used.

+      @SetDomme() replaces @GlitterTease1, @GlitterTease2, @GlitterTease3, @DommeTease and @RandomTease.
+These Commands will be left in the code for compatibility purposes.

+    * @RandomModule - Run a random Module (dariobrun)

+    * @RandomLink - Run a random Link (dariobrun)

+*Added Command Filters:
 	* @FlagOr() Command Filter.
 Check multiple flags and will read the line if any of them are present.
 For example, @FlagOr(Flag1, Flag2) - If Flag1 or Flag 2 exists, then Tease AI will read the line. (dariobrun)

+	* @CFNM Command Filter.
+When used, will only show lines with this Command Filter if the CFNM box is checked in the Domme Personality settings.

 * Bugfixes:
     * @RT() and @RandomText() were not working correctly (Stefaf)
 	* @NotFlag() was only checking for any flags not to be present when parsing multiple flags instead of all flags not to be present. (dariobrun)
     * Certain local genre images were not using their subdirectories correctly. (dariobrun)
     * Local Boob images were not using their subdirectories correctly. (dariobrun)
+    * @RemoveContactX on a Contact that was not present would add them, Commands that add and remove Contacts now check to see if they are present (dariobrun)

 * Miscellaneous:
+    * Tweaked values of stroking speed changes instructed by the domme to make them slightly more profound (dariobrun)
     * Minor edits to State.vb so I could compile it using VS 2010 (Notay)
 	* Cleaned up code for saving chatlogs (pepsifreak)